-These Sweet Sesame Ginger Meatballs are an Asian style turkey meatball that can be served as an appetizer or on a bed of rice for a complete meal!
+These Sweet Sesame Ginger Meatballs are Asian style turkey meatballs that can be served as an appetizer or on a bed of rice for a complete meal!

 Somehow, this is the first meatball recipe posted here on SFS!
 I know, I'm as shocked as you are.
 However, I have to say, these Sweet Sesame Ginger Meatballs are a pretty amazing first meatball.

-Not only are these little sweet sesame bites of Asian inspired deliciousness easy to make, but they're also made with ground turkey, which means it's lower in saturated fat but still packs the same protein punch.
+Not only are these little sweet sesame bites of Asian inspired turkey meatballs easy to make, but because they're made with ground turkey, they're lower in saturated fat that ground beef, but still packs the same protein punch.

 - Ground turkey - Ground chicken is also great for this!

 - Panko bread crumbs - You could also use a regular bread crumb

 - Sesame oil - This is necessary fat added to the meatballs, since the turkey itself is so lean.
 Plus it adds a great sesame flavor.

 - Soy Sauce - For that classic salty flavor